Ed Davey: Parliamentary Under-Secretary of State for Business (2010–2012)

-Following the Conservative–Liberal Democrat coalition agreement, after the 2010 general election, Davey was appointed Parliamentary Under Secretary of State in the Department for Business, Innovation and Skills with responsibility for Employment Relations, Consumer and Postal Affairs.
-In addition, he held responsibilities for trade as a Minister for Trade Policy.
+Following the Conservative–Liberal Democrat coalition agreement, after the 2010 general election, Davey was appointed Parliamentary under-secretary of state in the Department for Business, Innovation and Skills with responsibility for Employment Relations, Consumer and Postal Affairs.
+In addition, he was appointed as the Minister of State for Trade Policy.
 As a Parliamentary Under Secretary, Davey led the establishment of an unofficial 'like-minded group for growth' ginger group within the European Union, convening several economically liberal European governments behind an agenda of deregulation, free trade, liberalisation of services and a digital single market.
 He was involved in the provisional application phase of the Free Trade Agreement between the EU and South Korea.

 In January 2011, he faced protests by postal workers in his Kingston and Surbiton constituency for his role in the privatisation of Royal Mail.
 Also in 2011, Davey announced several reforms to the labour market, mainly aimed at improving labour market flexibility.
 These reforms included cuts to red tape and easing dismissal laws, and were accompanied by reviews from the Institute of Economic Affairs into compensation payments and the TUPE.
 Davey also announced that the government would abolish the default retirement age.

+As Minister for Postal Affairs, Davey did not investigate the details of the Horizon Post Office scandal that had led to the wrongful prosecution of hundreds of sub-postmasters.
+He was, however, the only Post Office minister to meet Alan Bates, the founder of the Justice for Subpostmasters Alliance, with this meeting taking place in October 2010.
+Following criticism in 2024, Davey expressed regret and said that he had been misled by Post Office officials.
+Following Paula Vennells's decision to hand back her CBE over her role during the scandal, Davey came under pressure to return his knighthood because of his role during it.
+However, Davey said he was "completely surprised" as to why the Conservatives had awarded Vennells a CBE in 2019.